-684-5.1 General: Ensure that the manufacturer will furnish replacements for any part or equipment found to be defective during the warranty period at no cost to the Department or the maintaining agency within 10 calendar days of notification.
+684-6.1 General: Ensure that the manufacturer will furnish replacements for any part or equipment found to be defective during the warranty period at no cost to the Department or the maintaining agency within 10 calendar days of notification.

+The Contractor must assign any and all manufacturers' or other sellers' warranties that come with any products, materials, or supplies incorporated into or consumed in the project in any way to the Department.
+Should any such warranties not extend to subsequent purchasers or owners or such warranties contain a limitation on assignment, Contractor agrees that Contractor purchased the products, materials and supplies on behalf of the Department and that the Department is the recipient of all warranties.
+All documents associated with or describing such warranties shall be delivered to the Department along with the other project final acceptance documents and shall be deemed to be a part of the required final acceptance documentation.
+Contractor shall not take any action or fail to act in any way that would void any such warranties.

-684-5.2 MFES: Ensure that the MFES has a manufacturer’s warranty covering defects for five years from the date of final acceptance by the Engineer in accordance with 5-11 and Section 608.
+684-6.2 MFES: Ensure that the MFES has a manufacturer’s warranty covering defects for five years from the date of final acceptance by the Engineer in accordance with 5-11 and Section 608.